shapeshifter/shapeshifter-library-java/README.md

 uftplib.privatekey=<privatekey to sign outgoingmessages>
 ```

 !!
 Be sure to check the ParticipantServiceStub.
 This stub should return the correct endpoints en public keys for the remote uftp services

+# Build the library

+To build the library run the command:

+on linux:
+./gradlew build

+on windows:
+gradlew.bat build

+this will produce the library in the location:

+uftplib/build/libs/eu.uftplib-0.0.1-SNAPSHOT.jar